-- 1. that early hominins descended from trees, and so we were a product of an arboreal last common ancestor (LCA) or - 2. that our LCA was a terrestrial quadrupedal knuckle-walking species, more similar to extant chimpanzees.
+- 1. early hominins initially lived in trees, but increasingly started living on the ground, so we were a product of an arboreal last common ancestor (LCA) or, - 2. our LCA was a terrestrial quadrupedal knuckle-walking species, more similar to extant chimpanzees.

-Most research supports the theory of an arboreal LCA (i.e., idea 1) based on skeletal morphology of early hominin genera that demonstrate adaptations for climbing but not for knuckle-walking.
+Most research supports the first theory of an arboreal LCA based on skeletal morphology of early hominin genera that demonstrate adaptations for climbing but not for knuckle-walking.
 This would mean that both humans and chimpanzees can be considered "derived" in terms of locomotion since chimpanzees would have independently evolved knuckle-walking.

 There are many current ideas regarding selective pressures that would lead to early hominins adapting upright posture and locomotion.
 Many of these selective pressures, as we have seen in the previous section, coincide with a shift in environmental conditions, supported by paleoenvironmental data.
-In general, however, it appears as though early hominins thrived in forested regions, similar to extant great apes, with dense tree coverage, which would indicate an arboreal lifestyle.
-As the environmental conditions changed and a savannah/grassland environment became more widespread, the tree cover would become less dense, scattered, and sparse and bipedalism therefore would become more important.
+In general, however, it appears that, like extant great apes, early hominins thrived in forested regions with dense tree coverage, which would indicate an arboreal lifestyle.
+As the environmental conditions changed and a savannah/grassland environment became more widespread, the tree cover would become less dense, scattered, and sparse such that bipedalism would become more important.